Bottle with drain note inside

 Why Is My Water Heater Not Working

-If you're like most people, as long as the heater is delivering hot water on demand, you don't need to check on it.
-Water heaters need regular maintenance in order to function safely, operate efficiently and a longer life.
-If your hot water heater is not working the Water Heater King since 1885 has answers.
-Below are 19 FAQ's.
+If you’re like most people, as long as the heater is delivering hot water on demand, you don’t need to check on it.
+Water heaters need regular maintenance in order to function safely, operate efficiently, and a longer life.
+If your hot water heater is not working, Water Heater King, since 1885 has answers.
+Below are 19 Water Heater FAQ’s.

 1. Cold or hot water pipe may be loose.